OpenAPI specification and validation

 Airlock Gateway matches the front-end path of requests against the specified endpoint paths.

-The default OAS documents assume that the REST APIs are deployed on the front-end path /auth/rest.
 If the mapping in your setup is configured differently, adjust the provided OAS documents accordingly.
 To do this, change the JSON property servers >> url to match your mapping.
-See also the code snippet below (which shows the default setting).
+See the code snippet below (which shows the default setting for the Loginapp).

 Example